mechatroner/vscode_rainbow_csv/DEV_README.md

 * Alignment: Instead of extra trailing whitespace better use extra starting whitespace: `,hello ,` -> `, hello,`

+* Consider adding optional "keep-it-dark" mode that would force dark color theme even if all other filetypes use light color theme to improve csv readability.

 ## RFC Support plan
 We need: